Four Corners Guides Bikepacking, Packrafting & Bikerafting FAQs

 What food/drink do you provide on your multi-day tours?

 To avoid getting sick or spreading illness, we encourage guests to regularly utilize hand sanitizer after going to the bathroom and regularly throughout the day before meals.
+Additionally, we are adhering to strict Covid Policies & Procedures.

 What do I do with my poop in the backcountry?

 We follow strict principles of leaving nothing behind.
 When camping in group sites we will use pit toilets when provided.
-On all dispersed backcountry bikepacking and packrafting trips, guests must dig 6-inch deep cat holes no less than 300 feet away from any water source, campsite or trail, unless regulated otherwise, in which case approved wag bags will be used and all solid (fecal) matter will be carried out.
+On all dispersed backcountry bikepacking and packrafting trips, guests must dig six-inch deep cat holes no less than 300 feet away from any water source, campsite or trail, unless regulated otherwise, in which case approved wag bags will be used and all solid (fecal) matter will be carried out.
 On the river we will follow all regulations regarding human waste.
 I.e. we will use wag bags and hard-sided containers.
 No guest or guide will ever burn toilet paper or garbage.
 All toilet paper and hygiene products will be packed out.

 What safety precautions does Four Corners Guides take to keep me safe while on tour?